Home| Search

 Why Worry About U.S. Law?

-Any lawyer assisting Canadian clients with potential business or personal interests in the U.S.A. must take U.S. immigration law into account.
+Any lawyer—not just immigration lawyers--assisting Canadian clients with potential business or personal interests in the U.S.A. must consider U.S. immigration law.
 U.S. immigration laws need not detract from client interests.
 Without planning, however, U.S. immigration law can be a serious bother.
-This page enumerates some U.S. immigration law issues of which a Canadian lawyer should be aware.
+The next topics on this page enumerate some U.S. immigration law issues of which a lawyer should be aware.
 You must know these issues to maintain a minimum level of professional responsibility and client service--even if you practice only in Canada.

 To Top Return to the top of this page